THEMA-CG/thema-market-outlook-api/README.md

 Returns hourly data for the specified combination of scenario, region, edition, country and zone.

 3. get_annual_data()
 Returns annual data for the specified combination of scenario, group, region, edition, indicator, country and zone.

+Example code to interact with the script can be found in Market_outlook_data_example_code.py

 # Thema_technology_data_API
 A class to get technology outlook data
-Example code to to interact with the script can be found in Technology_outlook_data_example_code.py.

 This class has two public functions:

 1. get_master_data()